-The next day, there were many articles about Abe Foxman, the head of the Bnai Brith Anti Defamation League, who objected to Seth’s jokes about “Jewish Hollywood.” and a series of responsive essays on why these jokes were the best thing that ever happened to Jews.
-I think they all have a grain of truth but the funniest aspect is that it all happened on Purim: the day that Jews celebrate an ancient anti-semitic attempt to eliminate them by making jokes and putting on parodies called “Purim shpiels”.
+The next day, there were many articles about Abe Foxman, the head of the Bnai Brith Anti Defamation League, who objected to Seth’s jokes about “Jewish Hollywood” and a series of responsive essays on why these jokes were the best thing that ever happened to Jews.
+I think they all have a grain of truth, but the funniest aspect is that it all happened on Purim: the day that Jews celebrate an ancient anti-semitic attempt to eliminate them by making jokes and putting on parodies called “Purim shpiels.”
 Some feel that the whole tradition of Jews and the theatre was born in this tradition of Purim shpiels.
-Check out my blog which explains this tradition and has a terrific modern day example of a Purim Shpiel video.
+Check out my blog, which explains this tradition and has a terrific modern-day example of a Purim Shpiel video.

-Jews wrote many favourite Christmas songs like “Silent Night” and “I am dreaming of a White Christmas“.
-Yes Jews excelled in these areas starting in the early 1900′.
+Jews wrote many favourite Christmas songs like “Silent Night” and “I am dreaming of a White Christmas.”
+Yes, Jews excelled in these areas starting in early 1900.
 The dirty little secret is that they excelled in these areas because they were restricted from other occupations by anti-semitic social structures.
-What you did not know that anti-semitism was alive and well in the US at the turn of the century?
-It was, especially a part of the upper classes.
-A very good book that illustrates this social phenomenon is “An Orphan in History“, a memoir by Paul Cowan that shares the history of two Jewish families, his paternal and maternal parents and grandparents living in the US since the 1850’s.
-Jews were restricted in universities, corporations, and lawyers’s firms even in the United States of America even into the 1950’s.
-Read Dershowitz’ book “Chutzpa” where he talks about graduating from Harvard Law School in the fifties, and being unable to get a job in any firm, because they did not want any Jews.
+An excellent book that illustrates this social phenomenon is An Orphan in History, a memoir by Paul Cowan that shares the history of two Jewish families, his paternal and maternal parents and grandparents living in the US 1850s.
+Jews were restricted in universities, corporations, and law firms in the USA into the 1950s.
+Dershowitz’s book Chutzpah talks about graduating from Harvard Law School in the fifties and being unable to get a job in any firm because they did not want any Jews.
 Yes, he had to start his firm.

-This morning I was shmoozing about the Academy awards issue with my trainer who is a practicing Mormon.
-He was telling me about the Broadway musical “The Book of Mormon” which has been having a strong Broadway run for the last four years.
-Yes it makes fun of Mormons, but it also shares their story and he loves it.
-Similarly, he was telling me how he loved “Joseph and the Technicolor Dream Coat” because the music and the parody still tell the wonderful Joseph story in all its details.
-Then he said; Could you ever imagine something like that using the Koran as a base text?
+This morning I was schmoozing about the Academy awards issue with my trainer, a practicing Mormon.
+He told me about the Broadway musical The Book of Mormon, which has been having a strong Broadway run for the last four years.
+Yes, it makes fun of Mormons, but it also shares their story, and he loves it.
+Similarly, my trainer loved Joseph and the Technicolor Dream Coat because the music and the parody still tell the incredible story of Joseph in all its details.
+Then he said: Could you ever imagine something like that using the Koran as a base text?
 End of story.